PALS Provider Course

 Lidocaine is the first-line medication for pediatric bradycardia caused by hypoxia.

-How often should rhythm checks occur during pediatric CPR?
+How often should rhythm checks be performed during ongoing pediatric CPR?

 The initial treatment for bradycardia in children is oxygenation and ventilation.